DejaVu/MdDNS/README.md

 It is an insecure script that uses the direct Update URL via the HTTP Protocol.

 It checks the domain by pinging it before attempting to update the DNS.
-If the Ping fails, the update command is sent.
+If the Ping fails, the update command is sent using your current IP Address.
 The script runs on a loop every half an hour.

 Edits in the script are required for Usernames/Passwords/Hostnames etc.